No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 Glossary
 ========

+Address Resolution Protocol (ARP)
+  A network protocol used to determine the hardware (MAC) address of a device associated with a specified IP address.
+It is used when a device wants to communicate with another device on the local network.
+The sending device uses ARP to translate an IP address into a MAC address, enabling it to communicate directly with the device.
+ARP requests can be seen by all devices on a network.

 bind shell
   A piece of software that provides a remote attacker with command-line access to a target system by opening a port on the target system to which the attacker's system can connect.
 Similar to a reverse shell.